EgoManiac/CopilotStudioMCPFix/README.md

 ---

-## Introduction: MCP – The USB‑C of AI Integrations
+## Introduction: The Big Picture: MCP – Like USB‑C, But for AI

-The **Model Context Protocol (MCP)** has become the de‑facto standard for connecting Large Language Models to external tools and data—Anthropic even likens it to the **“USB‑C port for AI”**.
-From Python‑written MCP servers to IDE‑integrated clients in Claude or Copilot Studio, MCP enables a streamlined, cross‑platform architecture: LLMs speak JSON‑RPC 2.0, and MCP servers expose tools, prompts, and resources via **stdio** or **Server‑Sent Events (SSE)**.
+MCP (Model Context Protocol) is fast becoming the standard way to plug large language models into external tools and services.
+Think of it like USB‑C for AI—same plug, works anywhere.
+Whether you’re using Claude, Copilot Studio, or rolling your own Python server, MCP gives you a structured, JSON-RPC 2.0‑based way to expose functions, prompts, and resources to LLMs.

-Python is the flagship MCP server ecosystem—easy to set up, well‑supported, and widely adopted.
-But when we integrated a Python MCP server via SSE into a Power Automate custom connector for Copilot Studio, things didn’t go smoothly.
+Python is the go-to for MCP servers: easy to get going, reasonably well documented, and actively maintained.
+So, when we needed to connect a Python MCP server via SSE into a Power Automate custom connector, we assumed it’d be straightforward.

+Spoiler: it wasn’t.
 ---

-## The Real‑World Problem: ID Field Changing Type Mid‑Stream
+## The Gotcha: When Your ID Changes Type Mid‑Flight

+We hit a subtle but infuriating issue.

 Our Power Automate flow expected the `id` field in the MCP response as a **string**, to comply with our connector’s OpenAPI schema.
 However, a Python MCP server, by default, emits: